Army General Classification Test: The Army Alpha and Beta Intelligence Tests

-Intelligence testing plays a very important role in how school psychologists and special educators evaluate and assess children for placement in special education programs.
-Many Educational systems in the modern society use the Wechsler Intelligence Scale for Children to assess the intellectual functioning of children.
-However, just because intelligence testing is a phenomenon in the education world, the creation of intelligence testing was not intended for educational use.
-Rather, the first intelligence tests were created during World War I to screen the thousands of soldiers being recruited by the United States Military.
+The first intelligence tests were created during World War I to screen the thousands of soldiers being recruited by the United States military.

-Robert Yerkes and a committee of six representatives developed two intelligence tests; the Army Alpha test and the Army Beta test to help the United States Military screen incoming soldiers for "intellectual deficiencies, psychopathic tendencies, nervous intangibility, and inadequate self-control".
+Robert Yerkes and a committee of six representatives developed two intelligence tests; the Army Alpha test and the Army Beta test to help the United States military screen incoming soldiers for "intellectual deficiencies, psychopathic tendencies, nervous intangibility, and inadequate self-control".
 The Alpha test was a verbal test for literate recruits and was divided into eight test categories, which included: following oral directions, arithmetical problems, practical judgments, synonyms and antonyms, disarranged sentences, number series completion, analogies and information, whereas the Beta test was a nonverbal test used for testing illiterate or non-English speaking recruits.
 The Beta test did not require those being tested to use written language, but rather the examinees completed tasks by using visual aids.
 The Beta Intelligence test was divided into seven subtests, which included: "Test 1- assessed the ability of army recruits to trace the path of a maze; Test 2- assessed the ability of cube analysis; Test 3-assessed the ability of pattern analysis using an X-O series; Test 4- assessed the ability of coding digits with symbols; Test 5- assessed the ability of number checking; Test 6-assessed the ability of pictorial completion; and Test 7- assessed the ability of geometrical construction".

 Overall, the Army Alpha and the Army Beta tests were designed to find the mental age of military recruits and to assess incoming recruits for success in the US Military by testing one's ability to understand language, to perform reasoning with semantic and quantitative relationships, to make practical judgments, to infer rules and regulations, and to recall general information.
-The Army Alpha and the Army Beta tests were heavily criticized for being biased and for not predicting the actual success of incoming soldiers.
-Nevertheless, Robert Yerkes's innovations in standardized testing and the use of psychometrics to calculate those standardized tests are still seen in intelligence testing today.
+The Army Alpha and the Army Beta tests have been criticized for being biased and for not predicting the actual success of incoming soldiers.